O-X-L/ansible-webui/CONTRIBUTE.md

 This is also necessary if a sub-component is used in multiple others.
 You will see a 404 error if the js-files are missing from the script. (*as they are not copied to django's static-dir*)

+### Translations

+Translations are added in `src/oxl_ansible_webui/aw/config/language.py`.

+New languages also have to be added to the frontend in `frontend/src/base/Nav.svelte`.

 ----

 ## Testing